 Stack Layer Analysis

 Gambot covers Layer 3 (Polymarket execution) and a narrow slice of Layer 4 (arbitrage detection).
 It does not provide wallet infrastructure or identity.
-The wallet requirement is a raw EOA funded with USDC on Polygon — for production use, integrating with a Coinbase Agentic Wallet for spending controls is recommended.
+The wallet requirement is a raw EOA funded in pUSD — Polymarket’s 1:1 USDC-backed collateral token on Polygon since the April 28, 2026 CLOB V2 upgrade (you deposit USDC and it is held as pUSD).
+For production use, integrating with a Coinbase Agentic Wallet for spending controls is recommended.

 Pros and Cons